 1) Establishing a customer service vision

 A support philosophy starts with a vision statement.
 How would you describe the type of support your customer service agents are expected to give in a single sentence?

 For example, The Ritz Carlton’s customer service vision is “We are ladies and gentlemen serving ladies and gentlemen.”

 A support vision provides a guiding light for how your team should treat customers.
-But to do that, your vision statements need to meet these three criteria.
+But your vision statements need to meet these three criteria to do that.
 It must:

 - Be simple to understand and act on